 MSDE, in collaboration with the child care associations, Maryland Family Network, and other stakeholders designed the survey.
-The Office of Child Care Advisory Council membership reviewed the survey and suggested recommended changes, which MSDE incorporated into the final document.

 4.3 Setting Payment Rates

 The Lead Agency must set CCDF subsidy payment rates, in accordance with the results of the current MRS or alternative methodology, at a level to ensure equal access for eligible families to child care services that are comparable with those provided to families not receiving CCDF funds.
 The Lead Agency must re-evaluate its payment rates at least every 3 years.